mattsybeldon/VGC-Team-Grab/README.md

 1/18 - Got a configuration script running to pick the monitoring region.
 This combined with the auto resize should make usage easier.

+1/19 - Wrote the nearest neighbor classifier for finding what Pokemon we're looking at.
+At this stage all individual classifiers should have at least an initial draft.
+Next step is to glue them all together and see performance on real world data.

 ## Credits
 trainertower.com - For providing the sprites.